 Night arrives and the drive becomes featureless, just a line of unreadable milestones and series of headlights passing me by.
 The Google map I have printed out is beginning to diverge from reality.
 None of the roads I pass are marked, and at intersections it is becoming difficult to tell which is the main road, and which is the spur.

 I take what I believe is a turnoff for Botoșani, and find myself following a series of progressively smaller roads through thick forest.
 Mine is the only car around.
 The road crosses a railroad track and emerges back out in the fields again.
 It is pitch dark, but I can see as I pass that all along the road there are houses, and people sitting out in lawn chairs, and even some kids kicking a ball around.
 It's a bustling Friday night without a single street lamp.
-There's no light of any kind except my headlights, which illuminates the figures like ghosts as I pass by.
+There's no light of any kind except my headlights, which illuminate the figures like ghosts as I pass by.
 People naturally turn to look at the car, which makes the impression even spookier.

 If I spoke any Romanian at all, I would pull over and ask for directions, or help with the tire.
 But I don't; I'm an obnoxious American in a new car, destroying these good people's night vision, and disrupting their soccer game.
 I deserve my fate!